 In my second encounter at Red Rock Crossing at the base of Cathedral Rock (in the Sedona area), in July 1987, five months before I met Gabriel, I recognized this male presence who had appeared previously to me.
 I have referred much to this second encounter in previous teachings, so I will not go into detail.

 What I do want to share is that I experienced the same mixed feelings and resistance that I did in my first encounter.
-As you probably can recall from reading The Divine New Order, when Paladin first introduced himself to Gabriel, he presented himself as Sky Hawk.
+As you probably can recall from reading The First Stage Of Light And Life, Into The New Millennium, when Paladin first introduced himself to Gabriel, he presented himself as Sky Hawk.
 When I first met Sky Hawk through Gabriel, I immediately recognized him as the personality I had encountered twice before in a meditation and in an “awake vision” at Red Rock Crossing.

 In the ensuing weeks and months, I often struggled with Celestial Overcontrol's information and guidance, for it challenged my own ways of seeing certain things.
 I recall that the primary midwayers who were our first unseen counselors and teachers telling Gabriel and me that they and other celestial personalities of Overcontrol, who would be working with us, would give us information and guidance that would at times "go against our grain."
 (They actually used those words!)
 I found that immediately to be true, and often I would argue with them, get angry with the human vessel Gabriel, and so on, but I usually would see their perspective if I gave myself some time with the Threefold Spirit of God.